Jackson-DKMG/catDetector/README.md

 **PRODUCTION READY**
 An animal detector and repellent, using a camera mounted on a Raspberry Pi Zero W and a couple servos.
 <br><br>
+***UPDATE MAY 2023***
+Updated to latest Yolo NAS model.
+Upgraded to Cuda 12.1 and Nvidia drivers 530.xx Optimized the Dockerfile
+Docker needs to be on version 23.x or above otherwise the build fails when running the apt update command.
+Final image is pretty large with 16.5G.

 ***UPDATE DECEMBER 7***
 Switched to Pytorch and YOLOV5, which has a better performance and is a lot easier to configure.<br>
 The video can be displayed or not via a command line argument.<br>